 - 2.2.2. must comply with the Trust's charitable objects, with company and charity law, and with their contractual obligations under the funding agreement.
-Company directors' duties are described in sections 170 to 181 of the Companies Act 2006, but in summary are to: - act within their powers - promote the success of the company - exercise independent judgement - exercise reasonable care, skill and diligence - avoid conflicts of interest - not accept benefits from third parties - declare interest in proposed transactions or arrangements. - 2.2.3. must appoint an audit and risk committee either a dedicated committee or combined with another committee to advise the board on the adequacy of the Trust's internal control framework, including financial and non-financial controls and risk management arrangements, to direct a programme of internal scrutiny and to consider the results and quality of external audit.
-As of September 2023, the Trust has two separate committees; Audit and Risk, and Finance and Infrastructure.
-Both committees meet 3 times a year. - 2.2.4. must also appoint, in writing, a named individual as its accounting officer.
+Company directors' duties are described in sections 170 to 181 of the Companies Act 2006, but in summary are to: - act within their powers - promote the success of the company - exercise independent judgement - exercise reasonable care, skill and diligence - avoid conflicts of interest - not accept benefits from third parties - declare interest in proposed transactions or arrangements. - 2.2.3. must appoint an audit and risk committee either a dedicated committee or combined with another committee to advise the board on the adequacy of the Trust's internal control framework, including financial and non-financial controls and risk management arrangements, to direct a programme of internal scrutiny and to consider the results and quality of external audit. - 2.2.4. must also appoint, in writing, a named individual as its accounting officer.
 This should be the senior executive leader.
 The individual must be a fit and suitable person for the role.
 The roles of senior executive leader and accounting officer must not rotate.
 The accounting officer should be employed by the Trust.
 The appointment of an accounting officer does not remove the Directors responsibility for the proper conduct and financial operation of the Trust. - 2.2.5. must appoint a chief financial officer (CFO), who is (and whose job title may instead be) the trust's finance director, business manager or equivalent, to whom responsibility for the Trust's detailed financial procedures is delegated.
 The CFO should play both a technical and leadership role.